This is the second page on Lego brick dimensions.

 However, the remark on real world approximations given on that page is wrong: at room temperature 1LDU is certainly exactly 0.4mm, and the value 1/64 inch is certainly wrong.
 The LDraw brick models will nevertheless work fine between themselves.
 They are approximations of the real bricks, as I argue below, and in the C4D models I make for myself I also use some approximations.

 When looking at 3D models of bricks the obvious element for comparison is the height of the axle hole in the Technics bearing bricks.
 This is 5.8mm and the LDraw models use 5.6mm instead (as far as I could determine).
 That leads to small errors, but as stated above, shifting the bearing hole heights only displaces the linked elements but does not cause any strain anywhere because all holes are shifted by the same amount.
 Look at this assembly made with BrickSmith using LDraw bricks.
-It is similar to the assembly with the special brick with two bearings arranged vertically:
+It has Technics bearing bricks, plates, and one special brick with two holes arranged vertically:

 There is a fair gap between the top of the special brick and the bottom of the plate sticking out over it, which does not occur in reality.
 That is simply because the holes in that special brick must be spaced 8mm vertically from the bearing brick hole, so they too must be 0.2mm lower, and therefore the gap is larger than in reality.
 Now stick a 1×6 plate vertically in those holes and you get: